paezha/Accessibility-Food-Banks-Hamilton/README.md

-The general pattern of the levels of service is similar before and during the pandemic, with lower values in the center of the city where low-income households exhibit multimodal trip patterns.
+The general pattern of the levels of service is similar before and during the pandemic, with lower values in the center of the city where low-income households exhibit multimodal trip patterns that favour proximate service locations.
 Three more peripheral facilities towards the south of the city also have lower levels of service, presumably because they are expected to service relatively large suburban/exurban populations generally reliant on automobiles for travel.
 During the pandemic, however, the levels of service dropped, in some cases quite substantially.
 The pattern of the losses in level of service, moreover, is not uniform.
 The upper pane of Figure shows that the three peripheral facilities in the southern suburban/exurban part of the city had low levels of service to begin with, but did not see major declines during the pandemic.
 Further, the inset map shows that the levels of service deteriorated more in the central part of the city.
 However, the loss of level of service was not as large in the core (where most of the food banks/services are found), but instead was more marked in the inner ring around the core, where facilities may have faced greater demand from both central city and suburban populations after the closure of food banks during the pandemic.

 <div class="figure">